veganstraightedge/hypertextql/definition/table.md

 </table>
 ```

-### Column name
+#### Column name

-All columns MUST have a name.
+All database table schema columns MUST have a name.
-A column's name MUST be stored in the `th` tag's content.
+A database table schema column's name MUST be stored in the `th` tag's content.

 ```html
 <table id="users">